-I have another spiralizer recipe for you today!
-It’s a Drenched Pad Thai Salad with Zoodles from The Little Vegan Cookbook.
+I have a spiralizer recipe for you today!
+It’s Vegan Pad Thai Salad over Spiralized Zucchini from The Little Vegan Cookbook.
 It’s a compilation cookbook from Fair Winds Press that includes recipes from 10 different authors.

 I really wish they credited each recipe in the book with the author’s name and the book it came from.
 That would make it easier to go back and buy more books based on the recipes you end up loving.
 The authors do receive royalties from book sales, but I think Fair Winds could sell more books if they clearly stated where each recipe was from.
 It was probably because of space, but it was still a lost opportunity.

 But you can find out where many of the recipes are from.
 A quick google search let me know that the recipe I’m printing today is originally from Great Gluten-free Vegan Eats by Allyson Kramer.
 I love her, so it comes as no surprise, and I recommend that you take a look through her books.

 Vegan Drenched Pad Thai Salad with Zoodles from The Little Vegan Cookbook